osmandapp/web/main/docs/user/widgets/configure-screen.md

 Access to additional actions in the Configure screen are:

 - *Android*
-    Located in Configure screen at the bottom of the screen in the *Actions* section: *Menu → Configure screen → Actions*.
+    Located in the Configure screen at the bottom of the screen in the *Actions* section: *Menu → Configure screen → Actions*.
 - *Android / iOS*
     Located on the screens of each Panel in the three-dot menu in the upper right corner of the screen.

 Available actions:

 - **Reset to default**.
-This feature allows you to reset all settings to default values if you want to start over, or use only the preset ones when starting OsmAnd.
+This feature allows you to reset all settings to default values if you want to start over or use only the preset ones when starting OsmAnd.
 - **Copy from another profile**.
 This feature allows you to quickly import settings from another profile, select the required ones from the list, and copy.